Aflac Medicare Supplement Review

 • Part B excess charges (which some doctors may charge if they do not accept Medicare’s approved rates).

-• Requires copays of up to $20 for doctor visits and up to $50 for emergency room visits (waived if admitted).
+• Copays of up to $20 for doctor visits and up to $50 for emergency room visits (waived if admitted).

 • Part A hospital coinsurance and an additional 365 days of hospital coverage after Medicare benefits are exhausted.